Ministers back voluntary levy on arena gig tickets to support grassroots venues

 The group of MPs welcomed ministerial backing of its proposal but said a “firm deadline” is needed on how long the industry has to take action “before the Government itself steps in”.

-The committee said it would hold a hearing with the sector in six months’ time if no major progress is made.
+The committee said it would hold a hearing with industry figures in six months’ time if no major progress is made.

+However, Downing Street ruled out Government intervention if the sector refuses to introduce a levy, saying it supported a “voluntary industry-led approach”.

 Dame Caroline said: “The sheer number of venues in our local communities being forced to shut up shop each week has hammered home the stark reality of the struggles facing artists, promoters and others working in grassroots music.